HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

 # Rich Text extension

 Rich Text extension is for customers or users that prefer to have or use their own implementation of Rich Text processor.
-Users will be able to adjust it to meet their own needs, resulting in a better representation of their Rich Text.
+Users can customize it to better represent their Rich Text content.

 ## Extend Domino REST API Rich Text